Determinism and Free Will

 The human nervous system has become so complex, that it is able to affect its own states, making it functionally independent of its genetic blueprint, and of the objective environment.
 A person can make himself happy, or miserable, regardless of what is actually happening "outside" just by changing the contents of consciousness.

-We are born with a blueprint for a nervous system that is so complex that from it emerges a new phenomenon: Consciousness.
+We are born with the blueprint for a nervous system that is so complex that Consciousness — a new phenomenon that does not exist in the concrete world — emerges from it.
 Even the neuron, as remarkable and complex a structure as it is, does not possess consciousness.
-Awareness, including self-awareness, emerges from a creature composed of many neurons and sense organs.
-But consciousness does not exist within any of its component parts.
+Consciousness, including self-consciousness, emerges from a whole person composed of many neurons and sense organs, but it does not exist within any of that individual's physical or biological constituents.

 Consider the turkey; it doesn’t have free will yet it provides excellent care for its young.
 A turkey spends much time warming and cleaning her young, but this complex behavior is triggered by one thing—the “cheep cheep” sound of her chicks.
 If the chick makes that sound, the mother will care for it; otherwise she will ignore it.
 In a research project, a polecat, the turkey’s natural enemy, was stuffed with a tape recording of the “cheep cheep” sound.
 When the stuffed pole cat was pulled by a string to approach the turkey she attacked it viciously, but when the taped sound was turned on, the turkey not only did not attack it, but gathered it under her to comfort it.
 When the sound was turned off, she again attacked it.